CONQUEST - 8: 'THE DANES ARE COMING!' Be Careful What You Wish... Help Costs

 Peter Rex - The English Resistance

-Harold's sons failed to ignite rebellion in the west
+AD 1069, Harold's sons failed to ignite rebellion in the west, and the Danes land in the Humber

 The northern nobles were unlikely to have had any direct contact with Godwin Haroldson and his brothers, Eadmund and Magnus.
 The raiding on north and south Devon, and the Somerset and Gloucestershire shores of the Severn by Harold's sons in the summer of 1069 was seen as an abortive attempt at a rallying cry against the king.
 The attempts hardly caused ripples beyond the West Country.